syeadz/logisim-8-bit-processor/README.md

 * `examples/terminal.asm` - Writes HELLO WORLD! to the terminal as well as multiplication and division operations (using math_lib.asm).
 Operands can be changed by modifying the #define at the top of the file.
 * `examples/video.asm` - Writes a pattern to the video output with squares and colors
+* `examples/prime.asm` - Calculates prime numbers up to 231 and writes them to the terminal.
+This will take forever if you plan on reaching 231.

 ## Instruction Set